Mark Hazinski

 Mark "Haz" Hazinski (born April 20, 1985, in South Bend, Indiana) is an American professional table tennis athlete.
 He started playing table tennis at the age of 9 and by the age of 15 had become the youngest player in the history of United States Table Tennis to make the United States Men's National Table Tennis Team.
-Hazinski simultaneously represented the United States Men's Team and United States Junior Team for 4 consecutive years (2000-2003).
+Hazinski simultaneously represented the United States Men's Team and United States Junior Team for 4 consecutive years (2000–2003).

 As a youth Hazinski was professionally trained by United States Olympic Head Coach Danny Seemiller and United States Junior Coach Mark Nordby.
 Hazinski spent multiple years (2004–2006) playing professional sports leagues in Germany and Sweden.
 In 2007 Mark decided to put his professional career on hold to attend Texas Wesleyan University on a full scholarship for academics and Table Tennis.

 Career

-Hazinski's professional career can be dated back to 2000, at the age of 15 when he first made the United States Men's National Team.
-Here are some of Hazinski's top accolades during that time period:
+Here are some of Hazinski's accolades: